SIMDA-UNED/rocf_automatic_scoring/README.md

 ## Acknowledgement

-The authors gratefully acknowledge to research project CPP2021-009109 and an FPI-UNED-2021 scholarship.
+The authors gratefully acknowledge to research project CPP2021-009109 and a FPI-UNED-2021 scholarship.

 ## Contact